cocotb/cocotb/docs/source/coroutines.rst

 Async generators
 ================

+Starting with Python 3.6,
+a :keyword:`yield` statement
-Starting with Python 3.6, a ``yield`` statement within an ``async`` function has a new meaning which matches the typical meaning of ``yield`` within regular Python code.
-It can be used to create a special type of generator function that can be iterated with ``async for``:
+within an :keyword:`async` function has a new meaning which matches the typical meaning of :keyword:`yield` within regular Python code.
+It can be used to create a special type of generator function that can be iterated with :keyword:`async for`:

 .. code-block:: python3